antfu/everything/README.md

 # @antfu/everything

-Every (active) Packages Anthony Fu Created or Maintains
+Every (active) pnpm Packages Anthony Fu Created or Maintains

 I used this repo to track package versions and their dependencies with [node-module-inspector](https://github.com/antfu/node-modules-inspector).